Harrison-M/hastac-blog/2013/10/githubandacademia.md

 ###Pushing

 Once you have one or more commits on your clone, you can "push" them to GitHub.
-This uploads the commits on your machine to the original repository on GitHub that you created the clone from.
+This uploads the commits on your machine to the original repository on GitHub from which you created the clone.
 In our metaphor, this copies edits from your photocopy to your original printout (let's pretend we have magic ink that can do this).
 It's important to note that until you do this, your changes will not appear on GitHub.

 If you're using the official GitHub desktop application, this will be labeled as "publish" or "sync."
 "Sync" actually downloads the latest version of your repository from GitHub, then uploads your commits to GitHub, but you will likely primarily use the button for uploading.